gloryknight/cyan_audit/doc/cyanaudit.md

     | old_value   | NULL on 'I'.
 Never NULL on 'D'.
 IS DISTINCT FROM new_value.
     | new_value   | NULL on 'D'.
 Never NULL on 'I'.
 IS DISTINCT FROM old_value.

-With `\pset format wrapped`, these columns fit comfortably across the screen.
+With `\pset format wrapped`, these columns fit nicely  across a ~200 col display

-Toggle logging on a column-by-column basis:
+Disable logging for a particularly noisy column:

     UPDATE cyanaudit.tb_audit_field
        SET enabled = false